sgenoud/replicad/packages/replicad-docs/docs/intro.md

 In the fashion of code cad, it allows you to build 3D models with code.

-But, unless most CAD offerings, replicad is a library first.
+But, unlike most CAD offerings, replicad is a library first.
 As an abstraction over opencascade, it gives developers the power to integrate it in their web application.